BioSystemsUM/MEWpy/docs/mew.md

 </table>

 One can generate a pandas `DataFrame` using the **`to_frame()`** method of the **`ModelSolution`** object.
-This data frame contains the obtained expression coefficients for the regulatory environmental stimuli linked to the metabolic model and exchange fluxes.
+This `DataFrame` includes coefficients of regulatory environmental stimuli linked to the exchange fluxes.

 ```python
 # a solution can be converted into a df